Adopt a Drain SF

 The “My drains” section of this website contains the name and the address of the drain(s) you have adopted.
 Your drain(s) will appear on the map as orange icons.

-City crews deep clean 5,000-9,000 catch basins each year using large vacuum trucks.
-The SFPUC operates and maintains 25,000+ catch basins and 1,000 miles of combined sewer pipes, which collect and treat sanitary sewage from homes and businesses, as well as street runoff.
+City crews deep clean 5,000-9,000 each year using large vacuum trucks.
+The SFPUC operates and maintains 25,000+ and 1,000 miles of combined sewer pipes, which collect and treat sanitary sewage from homes and businesses, as well as street runoff.

 The dots signify that the Bicycle Courier Team for the SFPUC’s Mosquito Abatement Program has been to that location and used water soluble larvicide to ensure that the sewers are mosquito free.